Prag8855/aab/content/guides/german-work-visa.md

 Description: This guide shows you how to apply for a work visa and a Blue Card, step by step.
 These visas are your first step to working in Germany.
 Date_created: 2019-06-19
 Date_updated: 2022-12-13
-Related_reviews: reviews/german-work-visa/kathleen-parker.md, reviews/german-work-visa/johanna-sieben.md
+Related_reviews: reviews/german-work-visa/alexander-baron-von-engelhardt.md, reviews/german-work-visa/kathleen-parker.md, reviews/german-work-visa/johanna-sieben.md
 ---

 In this guide, I show you how to apply for the German work visa and the EU Blue Card.

-- The **[German work visa](/glossary/Work%20Visa)** is a [residence permit](/glossary/Aufenthaltstitel) that lets you work in Germany.
+- The **[German work visa](/glossary/Work%20Visa)** is a [residence permit](/glossary/Aufenthaltstitel) that lets you work as an employee in Germany.
 - The **[EU Blue Card](/glossary/Blue%20Card)** is like a work visa, but better.
 The application process is almost the same.

 {% include "blocks/_tableOfContents.html" %}